D&D Naming Conventions by Race: Complete Reference Guide

 Dragonborn Naming Conventions

-These dragonborn names showcase the contrast between compact personal names and elaborate Draconic clan names.
+These dragonborn names show the contrast between compact personal names and elaborate Draconic clan names.
 Each entry explains the linguistic roots and cultural significance behind the naming convention it demonstrates.

 Balasar Kepeshkmolik

-Balasar uses the regal, multi-syllable structure typical of dragonborn personal names, with the open "a" vowels that echo draconic speech.
-Kepeshkmolik is a clan name built from Draconic roots: "kepeshk" (storm) and "molik" (worthy), demonstrating how dragonborn clans name themselves after qualities they aspire to embody.
+Balasar uses the multi-syllable structure typical of dragonborn personal names, with open "a" vowels that echo draconic speech.
+Kepeshkmolik is a clan name built from Draconic roots: "kepeshk" (storm) and "molik" (worthy), showing how dragonborn clans name themselves after qualities they aspire to embody.

 Kriv Prexijandilin

-Kriv demonstrates the short, sharp personal names that dragonborn use in daily address—contrasting with their elaborate clan names.
+Kriv shows the short, sharp personal names that dragonborn use in daily address, in contrast with their elaborate clan names.
 Prexijandilin translates roughly to "champions of the iron oath," showing how clan names in D&D dragonborn culture function as compressed mission statements encoding ancestral values.

 Akra Verthisathurgiesh

-Akra is a female dragonborn name using the clipped, powerful vowel structure that mirrors draconic vocalizations.
-Verthisathurgiesh is an exceptionally long clan name—common in ancient dragonborn houses—combining "verthi" (great), "sathur" (claw), and "giesh" (clan), encoding multiple layers of clan identity.
+Akra is a female dragonborn name using the clipped vowel structure that mirrors draconic vocalizations.
+Verthisathurgiesh is an exceptionally long clan name, common in ancient dragonborn houses, combining "verthi" (great), "sathur" (claw), and "giesh" (clan) to encode multiple layers of clan identity.

 Torinn Kimbatuul

 Torinn features the doubled "n" ending common in male dragonborn names, producing a resonant, authoritative sound.
-Kimbatuul follows the more moderate clan name length, with "kimba" (war) and "tuul" (enduring), reflecting the dragonborn emphasis on martial honor and perseverance across generations.
+Kimbatuul follows the more moderate clan name length, with "kimba" (war) and "tuul" (lasting), matching the dragonborn emphasis on martial honor and perseverance across generations.

 Harann Clethtinthiallor